 Consistent with the sustainability science approach that characterizes the foundation’s grantmaking, the Water program aims to increase the scientific understanding of water issues in Texas, which informs the design of effective policy approaches to ensure that water quantity and quality needs of both humans and the environment are met.

-To address the dysfunctional water management in Texas, the Water program’s resources are deployed to
+To address these water management challenges and ensure adequate water supplies for the environment in Texas, the Water program’s resources are deployed to

 - define the “grand challenges” of water management and the scientific, policy, and legal investigations necessary to address intractable questions;

-- continue in-depth analysis and policy development related to the energy-water nexus.
+- achieve water and energy savings through in-depth analysis and policy development related to the energy-water nexus.